mayankdhnkr/mayankdhnkr/README.md

 - 👋 Hi, I’m @mayankdhnkr
-- 👀 I’m interested in Graphic Designing and Web Development
+- 👀 I’m interested in Web Development and Graphic Designing.
-- 🌱 I’m currently learning Web Dev
+- 🌱 I’m currently learning new tech stacks.
 - 📫 How to reach me linkedin or gmail

 <!---